How to Take a Summer Course

 NOTE: Please print out the information and take it in person with the approval form to the relevant department.
 Please do not send e-mail to faculty and deans asking them to look at websites or attachments of syllabi.
 Doing so only makes the pre-approval process extremely cumbersome in the long run.

-(2) Obtain a summer course approval form from your residential college office.
+(2) Obtain an Approval for a Course Taken at Another Institution form from your residential college office.
 You may also download a copy from the Office of the Dean of the College website.
 Please note that the form has numbered steps on it, 1-5.
 Please follow them in order.
 Step 1 is to complete the information at the top of the form.
 Please check your math when computing the total numbers of hours!
 Submitting a form showing fewer than 30 hours of class guarantees that it will not be approved.
+There are also a lot of regulations on the reverse side.
+Please read them.

 (3) Take the form and the supporting description to the departmental representative of the department AT PRINCETON where the course is taught.
 For example, differential equations is taught at Princeton as MAE 305, so you must take the materials and form to MAE, even if the course is taught by the math department at the school where you plan to take it.
 If you are taking the course to match a specific Princeton course (e.g. MAT 202, MAE 305, CHM 303, etc.), the equivalency must be noted in the space on the form labeled "Analogous Course at Princeton".